getify/foi-lang/formalization-work/Foi-Specification.md

 `:over` annotations are a compile-time enforcement, and do not resolve this kind of error.

 This restriction reflects a broader language commitment: Foi does not implicitly suspend function execution. `Lazy@`'s deferral mechanism operates within a single scope's `def` statement(s) section because the section is the well-defined unit of arrangement.
-Allowing a thunk to be forced from a different scope would require pausing the executing function, returning to the construction scope to make further progress, and resuming the function later: an implicit continuation.
+Allowing a thunk to settle in answer to code in a different scope would require pausing the executing function, returning to the construction scope to make further progress, and resuming the function later: an implicit continuation.
 The language has no implicit continuations; deferral does not cross scope boundaries.

 Compare the above broken code to this form, which works fine: